adamswbrown/MultipleTeams/README.md

 If you run the scripts and everything appears to work correctly but no new instance of teams starts up, close all open instaces of teams, open Task Manager (CTRL+SHIFT+ESC) and find all Teams processes and end the task.
 Run the script againa and you should now have a new instance of teams to log into.

-## Summary

-I am looking forward to Microsoft implementing multiple Teams instances natively in order to avoid this workaround.
-In the meanwhile, this is the only way that works for me.